LucianoAbreu97/AULA-REACT-NATIVE/README.md

 #Project using NPX

->> npx react-native init "App Name"
+>> npx react-native init "App Name" #Create a Project with NPX

+>> npx react-native run-android # Run the application on Android